Nottingham stars out in force for opening night of new Paper Lace ‘Pilgrimage’ interactive concert experience

 Share:

-Nottingham’s biggest stars were out in force for the first night of Paper Lace’s much-anticipated interactive concert residency in Sneinton Market.
+Nottingham’s biggest stars were out in force for the first night of Paper Lace’s much-anticipated interactive concert residency in Sneinton.

-The team behind the new show — called Paper Lace’s Pilgrimage— have used animatronics to perfectly recreate the band, celebrated as Nottingham’s biggest export, in their ‘1973 prime’.
+The team behind the new show – called Paper Lace’s Pilgrimage – have used recycled animatronics from the city’s old Tales of Robin Hood attraction to recreate the band, celebrated as Nottingham’s biggest export, in their ‘1973 prime’.

-The show — being performed in a purpose-built 30-seater unit on Sneinton Market — is expected to run for around a month.
+The show — being performed in a purpose-built 15-seater shipping container on Sneinton Market — is expected to run for around a month.

 The dummies ‘perform’ using isolated vocal tracks sampled from the original studio recordings and are accompanied by a live band during the 30-minute show.